 Using Shadow Creatively in Headshots

 Josh sits on a stool in a white t-shirt and silver necklace, hands together, looking at the camera.
-The mid-length portrait shows a shadow cast behind him on a dark blue backdrop.
+He pondered on the thought, can headshots have shadow.

 Why Shadows Work for Artist Headshots

-For many people, shadows can feel intimidating because they highlight wrinkles or create a more serious expression.
-However, that effect might not suit a corporate headshot, but for a music artist, it tells a different story.
-Shadows can add mood, depth, and intrigue, which are perfect qualities when your image is one of the first things people see.
+For many people, shadows can feel intimidating because they highlight wrinkles or create a more serious, intense expression.
+However, what might not suit a corporate headshot can tell a completely different story for a music artist.

 Extreme close-up of Josh’s face, shot in high contrast with bright light that overexposes his skin in a stylized, artistic way.